Murphydbuffalo/bookgpt/README.md

 Check it out at https://book-gpt-yjbf.onrender.com/.

 # Tech stack
-Back-end  - Rails
+- Back-end - Rails
-Front-end - React and TypeScript
+- Front-end - React and TypeScript
-Database  - Postgres
+- Database - Postgres
-PaaS      - Render
+- Hosting/Platform-as-a-Service - Render

 # Local setup
 First, install and run Postgres if you don't already have it set up.
 Eg on OSX: